 Tough Auto Trailer Hitch Lock – Best trailer ball lock

-To round off my list, we have another universal hitch lock, this time from the Tough Auto brand.
+To round off my list we have another universal hitch lock, this time from the Tough Auto brand.
 When you mainly need a decent deterrent against thieves looking for easy pickings, an affordable hitch lock is all you need.
 But does the Tough Auto universal hitch lock have enough quality to go along with that reasonable price tag?
-And why I call it “best trailer ball hitch lock”?
+And why do I call it the “best trailer ball hitch lock”?
 Read on to find out.

 The lock is easy to access and use, and functions very smoothly on the whole.
 I didn’t face any niggles at all while opening or closing the lock.
 The system is also very easy to install on your trailer coupling.